palaeoware/revosim/docs/index.rst

 Relevant references
 -------------------

-Garwood, R.J., Spencer A.R.T. and Sutton, M.D., 2018.
+Garwood, R.J., Spencer A.R.T. and Sutton, M.D., 2019.
 REvoSim: Organism-level simulation of macro- and microevolution.
+Palaeontology.

 Table of Contents